Kiali-QE/jaeger-instrumentation-performance-tests/README.md

 + SLEEP_INTERVAL The number of milliseconds each action should sleep.
 This defaults to 10.
 + TEST_SERVICE_NAME Service name to use when reporting spans to jaeger.
 Defaults to "wildfly-swarm-opentracing-demo"

+## Docker

+To create a docker image `mvn clean install -Pdocker`

+To run it `docker run -p 8080:8080 wildfly-swarm-opentracing`